Exploring thermal effects of the hadron-quark matter transition in neutron star mergers: Impact of temperature-dependent phase boundaries

 For the effPTlow simulation we find that the postmerger spectrum above about 1~kHz is greatly shifted towards larger frequencies compared to the results from the $\Gamma_\mathrm{th}$ simulation.
 Most notably the dominant postmerger frequency has a split peak at 4.24~kHz and 4.03~kHz. $f_\mathrm{peak}$ is about 1.6~kHz larger than the dominant frequency of the $\Gamma_\mathrm{th}$ simulation.
 This shift is much larger than the differences we observe between the $\Gamma_\mathrm{th}$ framework and the effPT framework when using the DD2F-SF EoSs and could be related to our specific choice of phase boundaries.

 The effPThigh simulation yields two distinct peaks at 2.72~kHZ and 4.08~kHz.
-The lower frequency peak is comparable to $f_\mathrm{peak}$ of the $\Gamma_\mathrm{th}$ simulation whereas the higher frequency peak is close the the split peak structure of the effPTlow simulation.
-This behaviour with two distinct well separated peaks in the GW spectrum was also reported in Ref.~\cite{Weih2019}.
+The lower frequency peak is comparable to $f_\mathrm{peak}$ of the $\Gamma_\mathrm{th}$ simulation whereas the higher frequency peak is close to the split peak structure of the effPTlow simulation.
+This behavior with two distinct well separated peaks in the GW spectrum was also reported in Ref.~\cite{Weih2019}.
+References~\cite{Hanauske2021,Hanauske2021a} noticed that the oscillations in $\rho_\mathrm{max}$ correlate with the instantaneous GW frequency.
+We calculate $f_\mathrm{GW}=\frac{1}{2\pi}\frac{\mathrm{d}(\phi(t))}{\mathrm{d}t}$ with $\phi(t)=\arctan(\mathrm{h}_\times(t)/\mathrm{h}_+(t))$, where $\mathrm{h}_\times$ and $\mathrm{h}_+$ are the cross and the plus polarized components of the GW signal.
+We plot the results for all three employed simulations in the upper panel of Fig.~\ref{fig:WeihppRhomax}.
+While we do find that some peaks of $f_\mathrm{GW}$ coincide with those of $\rho_\mathrm{max}$ and observe some similarities of the general trends, we generally do not see a too strongly correlated behavior of $f_\mathrm{GW}$ and $\rho_\mathrm{max}$ especially for the model with strongly temperature-dependent phase boundaries.
+We also note that Ref.~\cite{Hanauske2021a} showed that the exact behavior of $\rho_\mathrm{max}$ sensitively depends on numerical details.

-These findings demonstrate that important features in NS mergers with hybrid EoSs such as a delayed onset of a phase transition and the postmerger GW signal crucially depend on the behaviour of the phase boundaries at finite $\epsilon_\mathrm{th}$.
+Our examples demonstrate that important features in NS mergers with hybrid EoSs such as a delayed onset of a phase transition and the postmerger GW signal crucially depend on the behavior of the phase boundaries at finite $\epsilon_\mathrm{th}$.
 Simulations using hybrid EoSs models that do not include finite-temperature effects are hence potentially neglecting important physics that the simple ideal-gas approach cannot account for.

-\subsection{Example 3: models with unstable hybrid branch}
+\subsection{Example 3: Models with unstable hybrid branch}

 The finite-temperature behavior of the phase boundaries can even lead to a qualitatively different outcome of the merger.
 We consider an EoS model of Ref.~\cite{Fujimoto2022}, which is based on a piecewise polytropic EoS with a density jump modeling a first-order phase transition.
 In this model the occurrence of quark matter yields a softening of the EoS such that no stable hybrid stars exist (see Fig.~\ref{fig:FujimotoEoSs}).